somleng/somleng-switch/docs/DEPLOYMENT.md

 $ eb create --vpc -i t2.micro -k <key-pair-name> --profile <profile-name>
 ```

-### Configure a S3 bucket to sensitive or custom configuration

-Follow [this guide](https://github.com/dwilkie/freeswitch-config/tree/master/docs/S3_CONFIGURATION.md) to securely store Adhearsion configuration on S3.

 ### Update the Load Balancer Configuration

 By default the load balancer will be configured to listen on port `80`.
 This needs to be updated to listen on port `9050` the default port which [Twilreapi](https://github.com/dwilkie/twilreapi) sends DRb requests to Somleng.